-- 10.7 The primary source of 'historical value' is the ability of the assets both within and adjoining the site to elucidate the development chronology of Stafford as an historic place, most particularly in the medieval and post-medieval periods. - 10.8 The site occupies an expanse of largely undeveloped land between the medieval town of Stafford to the east and the medieval baronial castle to the west, where the latter also supported a dependent settlement; i.e. 'Monetville'. - 10.9 Although there are no structures or features visible above ground to illustrate the relationship of the site to the town and the castle, the arrangement of agricultural
+- 8.8 The primary source of 'historical value' is the ability of the assets both within and adjoining the site to elucidate the development chronology of Stafford as an historic place, most particularly in the medieval and post-medieval periods. - 8.9 The site occupies an expanse of largely undeveloped land between the medieval town of Stafford to the east and the medieval baronial castle to the west, where the latter supported an entirely separate and dependent settlement; known as 'Monetville'.

-- enclosures at Burleyfields does have potential to elucidate its role in the exploitation of the medieval parkland landscape in the post-medieval period. - 10.10 Remains of the castle lodge (if they survive) and the 19th century model farm at Burleyfields have some potential to document the piecemeal enclosure of the medieval parkland landscape.
-However, of undoubtedly greater importance is the processional route from the town to the baronial castle via Broadeye Bridge, which dates to the 15th century and was used by Queen Elizabeth I. - 10.11 Assets such as the processional route from the town, the watermeadow earthworks around the former village of Doxey together document the changing status and economy of Stafford from the medieval period into the 20th century.
+- 8.10 As set out previously, the settlement of 'Monetville' is recorded in the Domesday Survey of 1086 AD, but no evidence for pre-Conquest activity was identified during excavations between 1978 and 1998, thereby making it very likely that the settlement, which is still visible as an area of earthworks forming part of the scheduled monument, was established in circa 1070, when the adjacent baronial castle was built by the Staffords. - 8.11 Monetville forms one of two areas of medieval settlement associated with the baronial Stafford Castle, which is designated as a scheduled monument.
+The other settlement is contained inside the inner bailey, situated immediately adjoining the keep. - 8.12 HER 00060 records the site of the inner bailey on the north east side of Stafford Castle.
+Past excavations have revealed two circular structures, both three metres in diameter, in the south west corner.
+Lead and iron slag, as well as burnt material, recovered from the internal spaces, may suggest contemporary industrial activity.
+A gatehouse, chapel and kitchen are also said to have been located within, and on the edge of, this bailey. - 8.13 Although there are no structures or features visible above ground to illustrate the relationship of the site to the town and the castle, the arrangement of agricultural enclosures at Burleyfields does have potential to elucidate its role in the exploitation of the medieval parkland landscape in the post-medieval period. - 8.14 Remains of the castle lodge (if they survive) and the 19th century model farm at Burleyfields have some potential to document the piecemeal enclosure of the medieval parkland landscape.
+However, of undoubtedly greater importance is the processional route from the town to the baronial castle via Broadeye Bridge, which dates to the 15th century and was used by Queen Elizabeth I. - 8.15 Assets such as the processional route from the town, the watermeadow earthworks around the former village of Doxey together document the changing status and economy of Stafford from the medieval period into the 20th century.